As Evangelical Leaders Embrace Trump, Christian Author Michael Austin Says ‘Good’ Christians Must Denounce Him

 — Renato Mariotti (@renato_mariotti) April 1, 2018

 Trump has also broken from predecessors Barack Obama and George W. Bush, who regularly attended church services.
-Trump has not attended a regular church service since taking office, The Hill noted, though has shown up on some occasions including the National Day of Prayer and a service just after taking office.
+Trump has not attended a regular church service since taking office, the Hill noted, though has shown up on some occasions including the National Day of Prayer and a service just after taking office.

 Despite the still-high numbers, there could be signs that Donald Trump is losing standing among Evangelicals.
 The Pew Research poll last year, while it turned in high numbers for Trump, showed a drop of 17 percentage points from a previous poll, when Trump’s support was at 78 percent.